ziutek/mymysql/README.md

-If one thread is calling *Start* or *Run* method, other threads will be blocked if they call *Query*, *Start*, *Exec*, *Run* or other method which send data to the server,  until all results and all rows  will be readed from a connection in first thread.
+If one thread is calling *Start* or *Run* method, other threads will be blocked if they call *Query*, *Start*, *Exec*, *Run* or other method which send data to the server,  until all results and all rows  will be readed from the connection in first thread.

 ## TODO